 1. In a small bottle, combine the raisins with the brandy and 2 tablespoons of hot water.
 Allow the fruits to soak up all the deliciousness.
 Give it a shake now and then to ensure that no bit of fruit feels left out.
-Ideally let it get drunk overnight.
+Ideally, let it get drunk overnight.

 2. In a stand mixer fitted with a paddle attachment, mix together the flour, sugar, yeast, salt, lemon and orange zest and vanilla bean on low speed until combined.
 (If you are not using a stand mixer use a bowl and a wooden spoon).
 In a medium bowl, whisk together the eggs, water and honey.
 With the mixer on low speed, pour this mixture into the flour mixture.
 Increase the speed and mix until all of the ingredients are combined.
-Add the softened butter, 1 tablespoon at a time, mixing until incorporated before adding more.
-Increase the speed to medium-high and beat until the dough is smooth and elastic, about 8 minutes.

 3. Now add the softened butter, 1 tablespoon at a time, making sure it is well incorporated before adding more.
-Increase the speed again and beat until the dough is smooth and elastic, about 8 minutes.
+Increase the speed again and beat until the dough is smooth and elastic about 8 minutes.

 3. Drain the raisins if there is any liquid, I had none.
 (Add it to the tepid water initially to make the correct measure.
-I would hate to thow it down the drain) and stir together with the candied peel and 1 tablespoon of melted butter.
+I would hate to throw it down the drain) and stir together with the candied peel and 1 tablespoon of melted butter.
 Stir this mixture into the dough with a wooden spoon.

 4. Place the dough in a large bowl, cover with plastic wrap, and let rise until it has nearly tripled in volume.
 This could take 5 hours or 15 hours depending on how cold your kitchen is.
 Mine was warm so I placed it in the refrigerator.
 Big mistake.
-The dough became hard as a rock and then I had to wait till it tripled at room temprature.
+The dough became hard as a rock and then I had to wait till it tripled at room temperature.